lee-zhg/manage-logs-logdna/README-logs-logdna.md

 ## Step 3 - Filter logs for a specific container

 You can filter logs by tags, sources, containers or levels.
 * Tags: related to IKS clusters
 * Sources: related to IKS pods
 * Containers: related to IKS containers.
-Since one containers typically runs one microservice per cloud native development best practice, each container should repsent one microservice.
+Since one containers typically runs one microservice per cloud native development best practice, each container should represent one microservice.
 For example, `customers` container represents `customers` service component.
 * Levels: related to log level, for example error or debug.

+To filter logs,

 1. On LogDNA UI, select `EVERYTHING` in the top-left corner to clear the searching criteria and restore all log entries.